Rear Extension Cost

 When you're getting your extension built, you're likely to encounter the cost of small electrical upgrades - such as adding in new sockets to your extension, adding light fixtures and switches - but, you may also come across larger, more extensive (and expensive) problems.

-More electrical sockets and lights mean more electrical load - and if your electrician inspects your current system and thinks it won't be able to handle the extra demand, they may suggest you need a complete rewrite to meet current electrical safety standards.
+More electrical sockets and lights mean more electrical load - and if your electrician inspects your current system and thinks it won't be able to handle the extra demand, they may suggest you need a complete rewire to meet current electrical safety standards.

 Unfortunately, a full house rewire costs, on average, £4,000.
 This is most likely for older properties that haven't had their electrics touched in a long while, however, so if you've recently had work done and encountered no extra load issues, you're unlikely to need to budget for this extra cost.